fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 * `ocean`
 * `carbon`

-> The `fusioncharts.theme.fusion.js` and `fusioncharts.theme.fusion.css` files set the theme as `fusion`.
-To add any other theme to your chart, include only its corresponding JavaScript file to your project.
+> Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion`.
+To add any other theme to your chart, include its corresponding JavaScript file to your project.

 In your JavaScript code, use the `Vue.use()` method to register the `vue-fusioncharts` component.